 These show me desoldering the Laptop IDE connector off the board, and the latter it completely removed.
 I did this by carefully pulling the plastic piece off the little gold pins, as it would be pretty difficult to desolder 44 wires at the same time, I just did it one by one, I used my torch to melt the solder and they fell right off, took like 5 minutes.
 These are in progress shots of soldering the wires from the pcmcia plug to the ide board, and then a shot of all the wires soldered, The few that are left unconnected are the Master / Slave wires, which I later removed, Just were not needed to make it work.

-Now for the proof that It actually did work may any of you be sceptical.
+Now for the proof that It actually did work may any of you be skeptical.
 And this is the drive after I formatted it.
-The interface seems to be extremely fast, for a hd of this physical size, and for something I soldered its quick.
+The interface seems to be extremely fast, for a HDD of this physical size, and for something I soldered its quick.
 Took about 60 seconds to copy a 700meg movie over to it, can’t be unsatisfied with that.

 Picture of the front, and then a picture of how the drive looks up against the back of the front piece.
-Dark grey is the ipod HD and socket assembly, Red would be the ejection.
+Dark grey is the iPod HDD and socket assembly, Red would be the ejection.
 Light grey is the actual front piece.

-Next of course comes the long and boring task of dremeling and using my xacto knife to cut a hole in the front bezel.
-Preliminary cuts on the bezel, and then we start to see Mr drive poke through a bit.
+Next of course comes the long and boring task of dremeling and using my Xacto knife to cut a hole in the front bezel.
+Preliminary cuts on the bezel, and then we start to see the drive ad poke through a bit.

 Finally the drive and its bay fit in the hole.
 Just a side note: I am actually mounting the bay flush with the outside of the bezel reason being that if the bay is mounted internal and not flush on the outside the drive sinks about 2mm into the enclosure, and then you cannot push it in fully, so id rather have it flush.
 Plus it make sure it docks right when you put it in the first time.
 Before and after shots of the bezel on the front, its not pretty yet, more work to do to clean it up.